PacktPublishing/Network-Programming-and-Automation-Essentials/Chapter10/NetworkLab/README.md

 # Network Lab

-To launch a pre-build Linux host with the routers already running for network lab, just download it:
+To launch a pre-build Linux host with the routers already running for network lab, just use the pre-build image below.

 ## Using pre-build image on VirtualBox
 ### Download image at